diel-project/Diel-Niche-Modeling/GitHub_vignettes/Gomez-Diel-Niche-comparison.md

-crepuscular and cathemeral definitions are not mutually exclusive parameter spaces, which makes differentiating between them difficult (you may not be able to see this in the figure above, but you can turn each hypothesis off by clicking on it’s assocaited label at the bottom of the figure).
+crepuscular and cathemeral definitions are not mutually exclusive parameter spaces, which makes differentiating between them difficult (you may not be able to see this in the figure above, but you can turn each hypothesis off by clicking on it’s associated label at the bottom of the figure; does not work in the .md file on Github, only in the .Rmd file).
 Lastly, we can see two areas of empty parameter space that are left undefined.

 # Modifications to Gomez et al. 2005

-To address the issues we identified, we could consider a few modifications to the crepuscular and cathemeral hypotheses.
+We could consider a modified set of hypotheses with a few changes to the crepuscular and cathemeral hypotheses.
 First, we could make the equivalent crepuscular hypotheses of strictly and mostly with the same constraints.
 This would make it a fair comparison between crepuscular and diurnal and crepuscular and nocturnal.
-Second, we could modify the cathemeral hypothesis to fill out the rest of the parameter space so there is no overlap or missing parameter space that is left undefined.
+Second, we could modify the cathemeral hypothesis to fill out the rest of the parameter space so there are no overlapping or missing parameter spaces that are left undefined.

 ``` r